-17. The safety instructions outlined are easy to follow and do not place a large burden on the operator of the chainsaw or the owner of the property.
+21. The safety instructions outlined are easy to follow and do not place a large burden on the operator of the chainsaw or the owner of the property.

-18. Claire, William, and Gagnon had a duty to exercise appropriate caution and follow the safety instructions for the chainsaw.
+22. Caroline, William, and Gagnon had a duty to exercise appropriate caution and follow the safety instructions for the chainsaw.

-19. Claire, William, and Gagnon breached that duty by either not exercising appropriate care, failing to follow the safety instructions, or failing to instruct Gagnon to exercise appropriate care and/or follow the safety instructions.
+23. Caroline, William, and Gagnon breached that duty by either not exercising appropriate care, failing to follow the safety instructions, or failing to instruct Gagnon to exercise appropriate care and/or follow the safety instructions.

-20. Claire and William, owners of the property and the chainsaw, instructed Gagnon to use the chain saw despite Gagnon not being a trained expert in operating the chainsaw.
+24. Caroline and William, owners of the property and the chainsaw, instructed Gagnon to use the chain saw despite Gagnon not being a trained in operating the chainsaw.

-21. Gagnon was operating the chain saw in close proximately to Dulberg.
+25. Gagnon was operating the chain saw in close proximately to Dulberg.